bakdata/ci-templates/actions/docker-build/README.md

 # docker-publish

-This action uses a Dockerfile to build an image and then upload it as `.tar` file to github artifacts.
+This action uses a Dockerfile to build an `image.tar` file and upload it to GitHub artifacts.

 ## Prerequisites